srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- vAyum thirai ugaLum – Even when great tides go over the head, the crane does not leave the seashore until its prey is caught like those who are fully meditating upon bhagavAn (who does not give up in any circumstance).
-Like it is said in periya thirumozhi 11.4.1, one who does not forget “alaikadalnIr kuzhamba agadAdavOdi agalvAnurinja mudhugil malaigaLai mIdhu koNdu varumInai” (the fish [mathsyAvathAram] which brings great mountains on its back in the ocean with great tides), this crane too is not forgetting the fishes it preys for.
+- vAyum thirai ugaLum – Even when great tides go over the head, the crane does not leave the seashore until its prey is caught.
+This is like those who are fully meditating upon bhagavAn (who do not give up in any circumstance).
+Just as it is said in periya thirumozhi 11.4.1, one who does not forget “alaikadalnIr kuzhamba agadAdavOdi agalvAnurinja mudhugil malaigaLai mIdhu koNdu varumInai” (the fish [mathsyAvathAram] which brings great mountains on its back in the ocean with great tides), this crane too is not forgetting the fish it preys for.
 As explained in srI bhAgavatham 10.20.15 “girayO varshadhArAbhihanyamAnA na vivyathu: abhibhUyamAnA vyasanairyathAdhOkshajachEthasa:” – even when great rains fall on a mountain, the mountain stays fixed – this is similar to those who are fixated on “sarvEsvaran is the protector” will stay strong and not become caught in miseries of this world.

-- kAnal madanArAy – Oh crane! that carefully walks into the tides!
-Like the village-heads who wear auspicious pavithram (dharba grass), perform yAgam, etc., and pretend to be virtuous while harming others, similarly, even if some lean fishes pass by, you ignore them and wait for the best prey.
+- kAnal madanArAy – Oh crane that carefully walks into the tides!
+Like the village-heads who wear auspicious pavithram (dharba grass), perform yAgam etc., and pretend to be virtuous while harming others, even if some lean fish pass by, you ignore them and wait for the best prey.

-- Ayum – my (parAnkusa nAyaki‘s) mother who has not slept since her birth worrying for the well-being of her.
+- Ayum – my (parAnkusa nAyaki‘s) mother who has not slept since her birth worrying for my well-being.

-- nOyum payalaimaiyum – the internal suffering and the impact of such internal suffering in her body.
+- nOyum payalaimaiyum – the internal suffering and the impact of such internal suffering on her body.

-- nIyum – you too who is so tender for not being able to handle the suffering in separation.
-Are both of us unable to up-hold the principle explained in srI rAmAyaNam yudhdha kANdam 9.30 “thath thasya sadhrusam bhavEth” (him coming over to lankA and rescuing me (without any of my efforts) is the suitable action for srI rAma’s greatness).
+- nIyum – you too who are so tender for not being able to handle the suffering in separation.
+Are both of us unable to uphold the principle explained in srI rAmAyaNam yudhdha kANdam 9.30 “thath thasya sadhrusam bhavEth” (he coming over to lankA and rescuing me (without any of my efforts) is the suitable action for srI rAma’s greatness).

-- thirumAlAl nenjam kOtpattAyE – Are you also suffering in your heart and physically by losing bodily complexion like me?
-Did you [also] desire for “mainthanai malarAL maNavALanai” (the eternally youthful husband of srI mahAlakshmi) [even after him being with srI mahAlakshmi who helps everyone to unite with him, how can he make us suffer like this?].
+- thirumAlAl nenjam kOtpattAyE – Are you also suffering in your heart and physically, by losing bodily complexion like me?
+Did you [also] desire for “mainthanai malarAL maNavALanai” (the eternally youthful husband of SrI mahAlakshmi) [even after his being with srI mahAlakshmi who helps everyone to unite with him, how can he make us suffer like this?].